Tom-PIT/Connected.Docs/en/Logistics/Documents/Disassemblies.md

 ## Menu

-Click on the hamburguer menu (three vertical dots) in the top-right corner to print **received serial number labels** using a configured printer.
+Click on the hamburger menu (three vertical dots) in the top-right corner to print **received serial number labels** using a configured printer.

 ## Deletion